cs481-ekh/s22-ewco/_posts/2022-01-22-FreeBSD-Usage.md

 >**Note:** The console that is seen on the physical display is ```ttyv0```.
 This console along with any other virtual ones are defined in ```/etc/ttys```.

-Lastly, specify which console the user should auto log in to, edit the `ttys` file in `/etc`.
+Lastly, specify which console the user should auto log in to.
+For this, edit the `ttys` file in `/etc`.
 Change `ttyvo` to specify the login username instead of `Pc`.

 ```shell